 Kinosoo Ridge Snow Resort

-Whether you're a beginner or a seasoned skier or snowboarder, Kinosoo is for you.
-At the Learn To Ski Park, there is a Magic Carpet to whisk you to the top of the hill, while there are four lifts, including a quick quad chair, to take you to the top of the trees to the rest of the 42 acres of skiable terrain.
+At the Learn To Ski Park, there is a Magic Carpet to whisk you to the top of the hill.
+Or sail to great heights over the Terrain Park features.
+There are four lifts, including a quick quad chair, to take you to the top of the trees to explore the rest of the 42 acres of skiable terrain.

-Even when the weather is cold, let our warm staff guide you through the many services the Ridge offers, including lessons, sit-ski experience for those with special needs, freestyle camps, equipment rentals and food service.
+Let our staff guide you through the many services the Ridge offers, including lessons, sit-ski experience for those with special needs, freestyle camps, and equipment rentals.

 The winter season is from late November to early April.